exteranto/exteranto.github.io/articles/your-first-exteranto.md

 The `Message` class itself extends `Event` and is defined in Exteranto core modules.
-We need not define any properties on the `PingContentScriptMessage` class, since the action of recieving it will be enough for our purposes here, but we could provide it a `payload` or a `respond` callback.
+We need not define any properties on the `PingContentScriptMessage` class, since the action of receiving it will be enough for our purposes here, but we could provide additional data in the constructor that can be accessed by the message receiver.

 ### Create a Background Script Listener